WAT MAE NANG PLUM

 decorative stucco lions, with exception of

-The decorative style was likely inspired on the northern Sukhothai style.
+The decorative style was likely inspired by the northern Sukhothai style.
 Chedis with a

 base of decorative elephants are seen in Sukhothai (Wat Chang Lom), Sri Satchanalai